D-ID, the Israeli company that digitally de-identifies faces in videos and still images, raises $13 million – TechCrunch

 If only Facebook had been using the kind of technology that TechCrunch Startup Battlefield alumnus D-ID was pitching, it could have avoided exposing all of our faces to privacy destroying software services like Clearview AI.

-At least, that’s the pitch that D-ID’s founder and chief executive, Gil Perry makes when he’s talking about the significance of his startup’s technology.
+At least, that’s the pitch that D-ID’s founder and chief executive, Gil Perry, makes when he’s talking about the significance of his startup’s technology.

 D-ID, which stands for de-identification, is a pretty straightforward service that’s masking some highly involved and very advanced technology to blur digital images so they can’t be cross-referenced to determine someone’s identity.